 Participation is extremely important in this class.
 You can participate by attending class, contributing to the discussions, and asking questions.
 Please be respectful of others' points of view.
 Feel free to ask your instructor challenging questions.

 Attendance Policy

 Please attend class.
 Attending class will help you participate in discussions.
+You will receive 5 points per class based on your contribution to the discourse in the classroom.

 Classroom Procedures